Jonahida/react-ultimate-course-2024/part-01-fundamentals/02-JS-review/README.md

 ### 31. Asynchronous JavaScript: Async/Await

 Introduces async functions and `await` keyword for asynchronous operations, making asynchronous code look synchronous and easier to read.

----

-This MD file summarizes the JavaScript code snippet's main functionalities and concepts covered, providing a structured overview of its contents.